mrotundo/datalakedev/docs/index.md

 ## Implementation

 The implementation of technical components of the cloud solution can be broken down into three general buckets:
 * **Cloud Native** - Service offered by the cloud provider that requires zero provisioning or installation.
 It is entirely a managed service that only requires the configuration
 * **Cloud Provisioned** - Service offered by the cloud provider that requires virtual hardware be provisioned/scaled directly by end-user to allow for its functioning.
 * **Cloud Hosted** - A third party or open source technology that is hosted on the cloud, but must be maintained by the end user.
 This would also require that the virtual hardware be provisioned by the end user.

-The ideal solution is entirely cloud native because of Although the inherent risk of pure cloud native doing so is that you are entirely dependent on this provider.
-If the services drastically change or costs become untenable, migrating out
+In many ways _cloud native_ is ideal because it requires less implementation overhead and scaling is seamless.
+Although the inherent risk of pure cloud native is that you are entirely dependent on the selected provider.
+If the services drastically change or costs become untenable, migrating out to another provider may prove difficult as their might not be